carolineorsi/TripWise/README.md

 ### TripWise

 #### Basic Description:
-TripWise is a trip-planning app that allows travelers to search for a place or business along a route, build a multiple-stop trip, save and retrieve trips, and send trips to a smartphone for navigation.
+TripWise is a single-page trip-planning app for travelers who are interested in finding a destination along their planned route that will not add too much time to their travel plans.
+Travelers can search for a place or business along a route, build a multiple-stop trip, save and retrieve trips, and send trips to a smartphone for navigation.

 <img src="https://raw.githubusercontent.com/carolineorsi/TripWise/master/screenshots/Infowindows.png" style="width: 250px;">

 #### Technologies Used:
-JavaScript, Google Maps JavaScript APIs (Directions, Places, Distance Matrix, and Geocoding), JQuery, Underscore.js, HTML, CSS, Flask, Python, Jinja ,SQLite, SQLAlchemy, Twilio API
+JavaScript, Google Maps JavaScript APIs (Directions, Places, Distance Matrix, and Geocoding), JQuery, Underscore.js, HTML, CSS, Flask, Python, Jinja, SQLite, SQLAlchemy, Twilio API

 #### Detailed Description of Features: